 3. Giant’s Causeway, Ireland

 The Emerald Isle’s first UNESCO World Heritage Site is an intriguing amalgamation of rock formations deeply rooted in Irish mythology.
-This coastal marvel with over 40,000 interlocking columns, set to a backdrop of rolling green hills and dramatic North Atlantic seas, are said to be the remains of a causeway built by an ancient Irish giant called Fin McCool.
+This coastal marvel with over 40,000 interlocking columns, set to a backdrop of rolling green hills and dramatic North Atlantic seas, is said to be the remains of a causeway built by an ancient Irish giant called Fin McCool.
 Local folklore claims that he constructed this causeway in order to travel 25 miles west and settle a dispute with a Scottish giant.
 Others believe it was produced by molten rock firing up through fissures in the earth millions of years ago.
 Hear both sides of the story on a trip to Ireland.

 4. The Opal Coast, France